Legoland Japan レゴランド・ジャパン

 Interactive rides, attractions and unlimited hands-on fun with the blocks that built an empire

-The world-famous theme park Legoland came to Aichi amid much fanfare in 2017 and has quickly become a hit with children and kids at heart from far and wide.
+The world-famous theme park Legoland Japan opened in Aichi amid much fanfare in 2017 and has quickly become a hit with children and kids at heart from far and wide.

 - The views of the theme park from a rotating observation deck

 - The factory tour where you will receive a freshly made Lego brick